2019 Kids' Choice Sports

 The 6th Annual Kids' Choice Sports was taped on July 11, 2019 at the Barker Hangar in Santa Monica, California, and was broadcast on August 10.
 Hall of Fame Athlete and talk show host Michael Strahan hosted the show for the second time.
 Strahan previously hosted the inaugural show in 2014.
-As of 2024, this is the last award show held.
+As of 2025, this was the last award show held.

 Sports Council

 A Kids' Choice Sports Council was formed to "lend their expertise and experience to help inform the awards show, consult on the nominee process and give feedback on categories."